Brian Wilson's Pet Sounds Tour Featuring Al Jardine and Blondie Chaplin at the Xcite Center, Parx Casino, Bensalem, PA, November 3, 2018

 There was no encore.
 Wilson said that "Love and Mercy" would be his last song and he and the band left the stage to huge applause.

 The star does not appear to be in the best of health.
-I wouldn't be surprised if this is his last tour so, I'll ask you this question.
+I wouldn't be surprised if this is his last tour, so I'll ask you this question.
 Would you rather see the master play his own creations or the Mike Love/Bruce Johnston lounge lizard version of the band that still uses the actual Beach Boys name?
 For me, the answer is obvious.

 The brand new Xcite Center has great acoustics that suit a perfectionist like Wilson.
 It seats 1,500 and you can see well from anywhere you sit.